mayeechen/mayeechen.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year PhD student in Computer Science at Stanford University, advised by Prof. [Christopher Ré](https://cs.stanford.edu/~chrismre/) and part of the [Hazy Research Lab](https://hazyresearch.stanford.edu/).
+I am a PhD student in Computer Science at Stanford University, advised by Prof. [Christopher Ré](https://cs.stanford.edu/~chrismre/) and part of the [Hazy Research Lab](https://hazyresearch.stanford.edu/).

 I'm interested in exploring fundamental questions behind tools in modern machine learning and using them to develop new, theoretically grounded methods.
 My current interests revolve around how to encode and evaluate sources of supervision and side information throughout the ML pipeline (e.g. weakly/semi/self-supervised) through both information-theoretic and geometric lenses.
 In particular, my work in graduate school so far has applied this interest to latent variable graphical models, distribution shift, and representations learned via contrastive losses.